mfem/web/src/fem_bc.md

 | $\curl(\lambda\vec\{u})$      |$(\lambda\vec\{u},\curl\vec\{v})$       | $\hat\{n}\cross(\lambda\vec\{u})=0$ on $\Gamma_0$ |
 | $-\div(\lambda\grad u) + \div(\vec\{\beta}u)$ | $(\lambda\grad u - \vec\{\beta}u,\grad v)$             | $\hat\{n}\cdot(\lambda\grad u-\vec\{\beta}u)=0$ on $\Gamma_0$   |

-No implementation is necessary for natural boundary conditions.
+No additional implementation is necessary to impose natural boundary conditions.
 Any portion of the boundary where a Dirichlet, Neumann, or Robin boundary condition has not been applied will receive a natural boundary condition by default.